 It’s also a great option for portable paleo snacks, with a long shelf life and a low price tag.
 These store bought paleo snacks come in a small bag, or they can be bought online, too.
-If you’re looking for paleo snacks online, we’d recommend this 250g bag available on Amazon that’s only £12.
+If you’re looking for paleo snacks online, we’d recommend this 100g bag available from Bulk that’s only £6.49.

 Beef jerky is a convenient way to add protein to your diet if you don’t have a lot of time to prepare big meals!